stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-Finally we provide accessors for the various pool properties:
+Finally accessors are provided for the various pool properties:

 ```java
 public int count() {